Roger (American Dad!): Roger's disguises/alter egos

 After Stan took Roger in for saving his life, he felt that it would endanger him and the rest of his family if it were to be discovered that Roger is an alien and living with them.
 Consequently, Stan forbade him from leaving the house when the series first began, even in disguise.
 Confined to the house in the first couple of episodes, Roger was miserable and malcontent.
 However, Roger is able to skillfully use disguises to exist in the outside world, which has become a major plot device in following the first few seasons.
-Adding to this, he's created countless alter egos to go along with them.
+Adding to this, he has created countless alter egos to go along with them.

+While most of Roger's personas are one-off gags that only appear in individual episodes, some of his personas have become recurring elements, such as the "Legman", the able-bodied counterpart to Steve's "paraplegic" character "Wheels" in their recurring buddy cop-pastiche "Wheels and the Legman".
+Roger has also appeared several times as the family's therapist "Dr. Penguin", as well as a particularly vicious criminal persona called "Ricky Spanish".

 Roger has, however, abused this practice, leading numerous lives and outrageously deceiving numerous people.
 In fact, some of Roger's characters are in prison, while others are widely despised, and others inexplicably have full-fledged human families and are even married; several of his characters somehow have birth children while others are graduates of Howard University.
-Roger also uses several of these personas to act in a criminal manner, as several of his alter egos have been seen to engage in robbery, sexual assault, police corruption, identity theft, drug trafficking, child abuse, and with one persona even admitting to being wanted "for a series of prostitute murders".
+Roger also uses several of these personas to act in a criminal manner, as several of his alter egos have been seen to engage in robbery, sexual assault, police corruption, identity theft, drug trafficking, child abuse, and with one persona even admitting to being wanted "for a series of prostitute murders", while at least one self-identifies as a serial killer.
+While a meme about Roger being United Healthcare CEO murderer Luigi Mangione have circulated in the American Dad fandom.